SerhiiKarazinUni/diploma-uavs-frontend/README.md

 # Prefix tree based searchable encryption (front-end)

+> There is also a related project [here](https://github.com/SerhiiKarazinUni/diploma-phones-frontend), which is easier to understand

 This is Vue 3 front-end implementation for [the backend](https://github.com/SerhiiKarazinUni/diploma-uavs-backend).

 This project is deployed at `https://se-uavs.lilikovych.name/`.